 Stretching before and after workouts is important because many injuries in athletes occur from too much or not enough stretching.
 It also prevents muscle imbalances, which can lead to injury or poor performance.
+You can check out CBDClinicals.com for their CBD oil for joint pain.
 Stretches before and after workouts are beneficial for all levels of athletes, whether you’re a high-school athlete or an elite triathlete.

 Injuries are a very common problem among athletes, especially those in the younger age groups or at an elite level.
 According to Ice Hockey Injury Update, ‘the estimated injury rate for ice hockey is 373 per 1000 player hours, and up to one-third of these injuries are related to muscle strain and tear’.
 If you don’t warm up correctly before a sport or train your muscles after training them, you can really gain some lasting injuries and impairments.

 An effective stretching routine should be the basis of a sport-specific warm-up.
 Most stretch routines include a sequence of muscle group and body part warm-ups.
 The purpose of warming up is to prepare your heart, lungs, and muscles for more intense exertion.
 Studies have shown that cool muscles are more prone to injuries than warmed-up muscles, so warm-up and stretching are essential to prevent injury before the activity starts.

 Stretching will also increase your athletic performance by increasing the range of motion in muscles which will decrease muscle tension and fatigue.
 Any time you stretch before exercise or practice, the muscles related to the sport should be stretched as well.
 Stretching increases the muscle’s ability to contract and lengthens the muscle, making it more flexible.
 Muscles run smoothly when they are pliable and elastic.
 This allows you to stretch your muscles and increase your range of motion.